RobJacobson/ws-dottie/docs/apis/wsdot-highway-alerts.md

 | `getAlert` | `{ alertId: number }` | `getAlert({ alertId: 655238 })` | Get specific alert by ID |
 | `getAlertsByMapArea` | `{ mapArea: string }` | `getAlertsByMapArea({ mapArea: "Seattle" })` | Get alerts for specific area |

+### Returns

+See Data Types below.
+Functions return arrays of `HighwayAlert` or a single `HighwayAlert` when querying by ID.

 ### Common Use Cases

 ```typescript